wdporter/i-am-that-vuepress/44-i-am-is-true-all-else-is-inference/readme.md

 # 44. ‘I Am’ is True, All Else is Inference

->By no effort of logic or imagination can you change the ‘I Am’ into ‘I am not’.
+>By no effort of logic or imagination can you change the ‘I am’ into ‘I am not’.
 In the very denial of your being you assert it.
 Once you realise that the world is your own projection, you are free of it.

 **Maharaj:**&ensp;The perceiver of the world, is he prior to the world, or does he come into being along with the world?